xy21hb/proteinchat/README.md

 pip install einops
 ```

 Verify the installation of `torch` and `torchvision` is successful by running `python -c "import torchvision; print(torchvision.__version__)"`.
-If it outputs the version number without any warnings or errors, then you can go to the next step (installing PyTorch Geometric). __If it outputs any warnings or errors__, try to uninstall `torch` by `conda uninstall pytorch torchvision torchaudio cudatoolkit` and then reinstall them following [here](https://pytorch.org/get-started/previous-versions/#v1121).
+If it outputs the version number without any warnings or errors, then you are good to go. __If it outputs any warnings or errors__, try to uninstall `torch` by `conda uninstall pytorch torchvision torchaudio cudatoolkit` and then reinstall them following [here](https://pytorch.org/get-started/previous-versions/#v1121).
 You need to find the correct command according to the CUDA version your GPU driver supports (check `nvidia-smi`).

 **2. Prepare the pretrained Vicuna weights**